DaBlower/treeboard/README.md

   - If you got it correct, the LEDs will all flash twice
   - If you got it wrong, they will flash one by one 2 times

+## Other features
+### Idle
+After 30 seconds with no input, the LEDs will play a slow idle animation

 ## Files
 To program the XIAO RP2040, follow [this guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-Arduino/) and open [this file](/firmware/treeboard/treeboard.ino) in the Arduino IDE.